iluwatar/java-design-patterns/README.md

 **Applicability:** Use the Front Controller pattern when
 * you want to encapsulate common request handling functionality in single place
 * you want to implements dynamic request handling i.e. change routing without modifying code
-* make web server configution portable, you only need to register the handler web server specific way
+* make web server configuration portable, you only need to register the handler web server specific way

 **Real world examples:**
 * [Apache Struts](https://struts.apache.org/)